near/boilerplate-template-ipfs/README.md

 Step 3: set contract name in your frontend code
 -----------------------------------------------

-Modify the line in `frontend/index.js` that sets the account name of the contract.
+Modify `NEXT_PUBLIC_CONTRACT_NAME` in `frontend/.env.local` that sets the account name of the contract.
 Set it to the account id you used above.

-    const CONTRACT_NAME = 'near-blank-project.YOUR-NAME.testnet';
+    NEXT_PUBLIC_CONTRACT_NAME=near-blank-project.YOUR-NAME.testnet

 Troubleshooting